Config

 repositoryUrl: https://evm-public-endpoints.erpc.cloud

-recheckInterval: 1h # (optional) How often to recheck the repository for newly added RPC endpoints (default: 1h)
+recheckInterval: 1h # how often to refresh the repository

 - vendor: dwellir